microsoft/azuredevopslabs/labs/Agile Planning/Agile Planning and Portfolio Management with Team Foundation Server 2017.md

     ![](images/042.png)

+<a name="Exercise2"></a>
-    Exercise 2: Agile Portfolio Management
+## Exercise 2: Agile Portfolio Management ##

 In this exercise, you will learn about some of the agile portfolio management capabilities provided by Team Foundation Server.
 These capabilities allow larger organizations to understand the scope of work across several teams and see how that work rolls up into broader initiatives.
 In this exercise, you will explore how multiple teams at Fabrikam Fiber can collaborate together to work on features.

-<a name="Ex1Task1_1"></a>
+<a name="Ex2Task1"></a>
 ### Task 1: Configuring Team Hierarchy and Area Paths ###

 1. Let’s start out by taking a look at the Fabrikam Fiber project from the top-down, in a manner that would typically be associated with a management role.